AlgoMaster Logo

 Intuition

-Here's the key insight: the first row has n cells, one per column.
-The first column has m cells, one per row.
-That's exactly the information we need, m row flags and n column flags, already sitting inside the matrix.
-Instead of external sets, we can use the first row to mark which columns should be zeroed, and the first column to mark which rows should be zeroed.
+The first row has n cells, one per column, and the first column has m cells, one per row.
+Those m + n cells can hold the same row and column flags the two sets held, with no external storage.
+We use the first row to mark which columns should be zeroed and the first column to mark which rows should be zeroed.

-But there's a catch.
-Cell (0,0) belongs to both the first row and the first column.
-It can't serve double duty as both a row flag and a column flag.
-So we use matrix[0][0] to track whether the first row should be zeroed, and a separate boolean variable firstCol to track whether the first column should be zeroed.
+Cell (0,0) belongs to both the first row and the first column, so it cannot serve as both a row flag and a column flag.
+We let matrix[0][0] track whether the first row should be zeroed and use a separate boolean variable firstCol to track whether the first column should be zeroed.

 The order of operations matters.
-We mark first, then zero the inner cells, and only at the end do we handle the first row and first column.
-If we zeroed the first row/column too early, we'd destroy our markers.
+We mark first, then zero the inner cells, and handle the first row and first column last.
+Zeroing the first row or column earlier would overwrite the markers before the inner cells have read them.

 Algorithm